-Australian snakes make all other country’s snakes look more lame than a 50 year old at a nightclub.
+Australian snakes make all other country’s snakes look as pathetic as a 50 year old at a nightclub trying to hit on a group of teens.
 In other countries snakebite is treated as a painful experience that might require a hospital visit.
 Might.
 In the next day or two.
 In Australia a snakebite is pretty much a death sentence, with snakes ranked in terms of how many minutes you have to get antivenin into your body before you’ll be visiting the morgue.

 7 and 6) Sharks and Bees